Call Us Today

 Speak with a licensed Medicare professional today.

 We know our Medicare Plans Better than anyone.
-Here’s the important news about 2023 Medicare plan.
+Here’s the important news about 2024 Medicare plans.

-• Medicare Part B deductible decreased to $226 per year
+• Medicare Part B deductible increased to $240 per year

-• Part D coverage gap (commonly known as the donut hole) is more affordable.
-As in 2022, once you enter the coverage gap the cost for your plan is covered.
+• Part D coverage gap (commonly known as the donut hole) is less affordable.
+In 2024, once you enter the coverage gap the cost for your plan is covered.
 Brand name and generic drugs will be no more than a 25% coinsurance payment.
-Some people never reach the coverage gap, as the threshold is $4,660.
+Some people never reach the coverage gap, as the threshold is $5,030.

 PART A: HOSPITALIZATION INPATIENT DEDUCTIBLE AND COINSURANCE

-• Part A has a deductible that applies to each benefit period (rather than a calendar year deductible like Part B or private insurance plans) and is increasing from $1,556 (in 2022) to $1,600 (in 2023)*. *This increase applies to all enrollees, although many enrollees have Medicare Supplement (Medigap) Insurance coverage that pays all or part of the Part A deductible.
+• Part A has a deductible that applies to each benefit period (rather than a calendar year deductible like Part B or private insurance plans) and is increasing from $1,600 (in 2023) to $1,632 (in 2024)*. *This increase applies to all enrollees, although many enrollees have Medicare Supplement (Medigap) Insurance coverage that pays all or part of the Part A deductible.

 • Days 1-60: $0 coinsurance for each benefit period.